An official website of the United States government

 When and where is TAP?

 TAP Workshops are at most CONUS and OCONUS installations within the Fleet &Family Support.
 Each center’s TAP Workshops dates and times varies.
-To find out more about a particular workshop, please contact that installation on the Transition GPS Schedule webpage.
+To find out more about a particular workshop, please contact that installation on the Transition Schedule webpage.

-If am planning to retire or separate what do I need to do first?
+If am planning to retire or separate, what do I need to do first?

 If planning to retiring or separating, it is highly encouraged that you schedule your Initial Self-Assessment Counseling (IC) 18-24 months, but not less than 365 days prior to official retirement/separation, which starts the process of initiating your DD 2648 within the DMDC database.